 Carrots are very high in beta carotene, and also contain Vitamin C, Vitamin K, potassium, other vitamins and minerals, and dietary fiber.
 In this century, carrots have become a popular cooking vegetable, salad item, snack food, and raw vegetable.

 The upsurge in carrot popularity came after 1986 with the introduction of "baby-cut" carrots, which are packaged petite carrots made by chopping down and polishing much larger versions of the vegetable.
 "Baby carrots" are actually very young carrots that are harvested while the vegetables are still quite tiny.
 Baby-cut carrot products have been the fastest growing segment of the carrot industry since the early 1990s and are among the most popular produce items in the supermarket aisle.

 Carrots, a cool-season crop that is always direct seeded.
 Roots attain optimal color when the air temperature is 60º to 70ºF (18º to 21ºC).
 Although carrots are available throughout the year, locally grown carrots are in season in the summer and fall when they are the freshest and most flavorful.
-Carrots were grown on 72, 400 acres in 2013.
-(USDA, National Ag Statistics Service, 2014).
+Fresh market carrots were harvested from 69,700 acres in 2020 with a total yield of approximately 3.4 billion pounds.
+(USDA, National Ag Statistics Service, 2020).
 Carrots are grown in and shipped year-round from California, with four main production regions.
 California produces over 85 percent of all carrots grown in the United States.
 Michigan, and Texas are other important carrot-producing states.
-Average yield per acre between 2011 and 2013 was approximately 320 pounds.
-Major carrot imports come from Canada and Mexico.
+Average fresh carrot yield per acre in 2020 was approximately 50,000 pounds.

 National Retail Report: Fruits and Vegetables: Weekly Advertised Prices for Fruits and Vegetables at Major Retail Supermarket Outlets

 Factors Affecting Carrot Consumption in the United States (2007)